 “So many great A-list recording artists started out in a group or band — Harry Styles, Gwen Stefani, Beyoncé — and this is an exploration of that experience: going from the Group rounds to the Individual rounds, from band to solo artist,” said Allen.

 The season will culminate with the live grand finale on October 2, 2021 and performances by the Top 4 artists.
-For the first time, the winner of The Shot: Remastered will be selected solely by the judges.
+For the first time, the winner of The Shot: Canada will be selected solely by the judges.
 Up for grabs for the winner is the opportunity to be signed to a brand new label venture spearheaded by judges Allen and Davies, a showcase performance at Canadian Music Week 2020, the recording and release of the artist’s original song and more.

 Preliminary auditions by way of demo video submissions and Instagram Live Virtual Auditions continue until March 25, 2021.